Expected learning outcomes

-The laboratory work for the project will be carried out individually or in groups, as decided by the course responsible.
+The laboratory work for the coursework project will be carried out individually.

-The exam will require students to undertake a task using a computer, and also to answer a series of questions.
-The exam will last for 12 hours and may be undertaken on-site at HIG or off-site; student will submit the results of the computer task and the written answers electronically.
+The Computer-based written exam will require students to undertake a number of tasks in cross-media colour reproduction using a computer, and to document the processes involved.
+The exam will last for 12 hours and may be undertaken on-site at HiG or off-site; student will submit the results of the computer task and the written answers electronically.

 Alphabetical Scale, A(best) – F (fail)

-Ordinary re-sit for the written exam.
+Ordinary re-sit for the Computer-based written exam.
 There is no re-sit examination for projects.

 - R. Berns (2000), Billmeyer and Saltzman’s Principles of Color Technology" 3rd ed, Wiley